hudiyaresa/ELT-DWH-Book-Store/README.md

 The company currently experiences difficulties in generating analytical reports from its transactional database.
 This limitation results in suboptimal performance for both transactional and analytical operations.

 ### Solution
 The proposed solution is to design a Data Warehouse with a dimensional model that includes fact tables for daily sales and order details, and dimension tables for books, customers, and dates.
-An ETL pipeline will be implemented to extract, transform, and load data into the Data Warehouse, enabling the company to generate insightful reports, improve decision-making and also better operational efficiency.
+An ELT pipeline will be implemented to extract, transform, and load data into the Data Warehouse, enabling the company to generate insightful reports, improve decision-making and also better operational efficiency.

 - **Dimensional Model**: Design a star schema with fact tables for sales and order details and dimension tables for books, customers, and dates.
-- **ETL Pipeline**: Develop a robust ETL pipeline to handle data extraction, transformation, and loading into the Data Warehouse.
+- **ELT Pipeline**: Develop a robust ELT pipeline to handle data extraction, transformation, and loading into the Data Warehouse.

 ---